r-craig73/rub_duino/README.md

 * Run `$ bundle install` to install Ruby gems packages related to the Gemfile in the top level.
 * Rspec setup (Unit Testing and Models): In the terminal, run the following command `$ bundle exec rails generate rspec:install`.
 Files will be generated in the spec folder.
 In the home repository folder run `$ rspec` to view tests passing or failing.
 * Dino installation: Insert `gem 'dino'` in the `Gemfile` and run `$ bundle install` to install the rubygem.
 Download and install the Arduino IDE software.
 After verifying USB connection to your Arduino device, open the `rub_duino/du/du.ino` file.
 Upload the file (right arrow) to install dino.
 You can now close the Arduino software.
 Detailed instructions are located in https://github.com/austinbv/dino.
-* Database setup: Run `$ rake db:create` to generate a database.
+* Database setup: Run `$ rails db:create` to generate a database.
 Run `$ rails generate migration action_name` generate a migration file for table manipulation.
-After generating the necessary tables, run `$ rake db:migrate` to prepare the database.
-Run `$ rake db:test:prepare` to create the Active Record schema.rb file.
-To run a seed to populate a database, run `$ rake db:seed`.
+After generating the necessary tables, run `$ rails db:migrate` to prepare the database.
+Run `$ rails db:test:prepare` to create the Active Record schema.rb file.
+To run a seed to populate a database, run `$ rails db:seed`.
 * Rails server: Run `$ rails server` to start the Rails server.
 Navigate to `http://localhost:3000`.
 Refresh the page to reload any changes to the source files.

 ## Bugs